Dheeraj-Bhandari/Chat-Application-Kaam-ki-Baat-/README.md

 ```
 123456
 ````
-### See Video I Made on This Project For All the Informatin about its Feature and Tech Stacks
+### See Video I Made on This Project For All the Information about its Feature and Tech Stacks

 https://www.youtube.com/watch?v=jcOKU9f86XE